-- For 2022 the Tufts Venture Accelerator will be run as an in-person/hybrid program.
+- The Tufts Venture Accelerator will be run as an in-person/hybrid program.
 Most workshops and events will be hybrid or remote to support remote callers.

 - We will have a home base for all teams at the Venture Lab at Room 301 in the Joyce Cummings Center, 177 College Avenue, Medford, MA.

 - Preference will be given to teams who are able to attend in-person for the full length of the program.

 - Teams which are not based in Boston should make every effort to attend the program in-person for the first week, for the midterm presentations and for Demo Day at the end of the program.

 How do I apply for the full time edition?

 - Teams may apply to the Full Time Edition online.
 Teams who have applied to the Tufts $100k New Ventures Competition have the option to use the same application to apply for the summer accelerator.